 - The topics: Your French journey is easier if you read about a topic that interests you.
-Do you prefer a mysterious, funny, or an everyday life comic?
+Do you prefer a mysterious, funny, or everyday life comic?
 There are many different French comic genres to suit all tastes.
 I’m sure you’ll find the right one for you that will entertain you and at the same time let you find your own interests in learning French.

 - The visuals: Comics help French learners because they are visual.
 This is great for people who have a visual learning style.
 Just look at the expression of the character and you’ll better understand the situation!

-- The dialogues: Comics mainly contain dialogues and those dialogues are similar to the spoken French.
+- The dialogues: Comics mainly contain dialogues and those dialogues are similar to spoken French.
 Combining short narratives, brief dialogues, and illustrated actions is a great way to learn French effortlessly and effectively.

-The previous points highlight how the context is key in helping French learners understand and learn French with French comics (and without feeling like homework).Join our book club to read and discuss with a group of French learners a different book every month.
+The previous points highlight how context is key in helping French learners understand and learn French with French comics (and without feeling like homework).Join our book club to read and discuss with a group of French learners a different book every month.
 Learn more about our book club.